noodlefrenzy/coreos-azure/README.md

 Docker works off the of the priniciple of layered containers.
 This enables you to build containers on top of more general containers that you can independently maintain.

-Moving into the directory ~/containers we see that sample has three Docker container specifications.
+The directory ~/containers has three Docker container specifications.
 One for ubuntu, one for nodejs, and one for the sampleapp we are going to ultimately going to run and deploy.

 ### Building a base Ubuntu container